dippy2214/Checkers-AI/README.md

 Now let's be honest.
 It may be effective, but that's not what we're here for.

 Neural network based AI was another alternative I looked in to.
-These AI can be remarkably good at player games like checkers.
+These AI can be remarkably good at board games like checkers.
 In my
 [project presentation](https://docs.google.com/presentation/d/1HZwHD338rQBVY-RWUqO-Pr8NIWZQCU44g4i5naiNzSc/edit?usp=sharing), I talk about how I could have chosen to make use a deep reinforcement learning algorithm.
 They are both perfectly viable solutions, but two things really made my mind up on this matter.
 I am working to a deadline for my uni project, and it just isn't where my passions lie.
 For the deadline, I am sure I could have made the deep reinforcement learning work.
 However, I have a more fundamental understanding of the principles behind more conventional AI techniques - something that makes me more cofident in my ability to make them work to a deadline.
 But the real kicker is that I just truly don't enjoy working with machine learning the same way I do conventional
 AI logic.
-I've tried it out and it's fine, not the worst thing in the world, but I didn't become a programmer to automate the problem solving phase.
+I've tried it out, and it's fine - not the worst thing in the world.
+But I didn't become a programmer to automate the problem solving phase.
 It's what
 I fell in love with coding for, and I want to understand everything my code is doing and why it's so cool and what all the clever little optimisations are.

 With my decision narrowed down to conventional techniques I decided (as you will know if you looked at the presentation earlier) to make a monte-carlo search tree based algorithm.
 I had an interest in these algorithms from my time looking into chess AI, and was aware of their use in other board games like scrabble as well.
-The technique was fit for my purposes, and seemed like a very reasonable scope for this uni project, with plenty of room for further optimisation if I got my work done and fancied a fun little project for a higher grade.
+The technique was fit for my purpose (a two player perfect information game is where this technique thrives), and seemed like a very reasonable scope for this uni project.
+There was even plenty of room for further optimisation if I got my work done and fancied a fun little project for a higher grade.

+### 💾 Finally Making An AI